 We’ve all held on to someone who didn’t deserve to be there, and most of us still have someone in our lives who continually drains us: Someone who doesn’t add value.
 Someone who isn’t supportive.
 Someone who takes and takes and takes without giving back.
 Someone who contributes very little, and prevents us from growing.
 Someone who constantly plays the victim.

 Victims become victimizers, though, and these people are dangerous: They keep us from feeling fulfilled.
 They keep us from living purpose-driven lives.
 Over time, these negative relationships become part of our identity—they define us, they become who we are.

 Fortunately, this needn’t be the case: several actions can be taken to rid ourselves of negative relationships.

 First, you can attempt to fix the relationship.
 This is obviously the preferable solution (albeit not always possible or worthwhile).
 People change over time, and so do relationships.
 You can change how your relationship works—be it marriage, friendship, or family—without completely ditching the relationship.

-Sit down with the person who’s draining the vitality from your life and explain to them what must change in order for your relationship to work.
-Explain you need them to be more supportive, you need them to participate in your growth, and they are important to you, but the relationship in its current state does not make you happy.
-Explain you’re not attempting to change them as a person: you simply want to change how your relationship works.
+Sit down with the person who’s draining the vitality from your life and explain to them what must change in order for your relationship to work: Explain you need them to be more supportive, you need them to participate in your growth, and, although they are important to you, the relationship in its current state does not make you happy.
+Explain you’re not attempting to change them as a person—you simply want to change how your relationship works.